Nexiauk/Lila/documents/js-hint-testing/README for Lila.md

   * All images display/disappear as expected across different screen sizes
   * The layout reflows and changes as expected across different screen sizes
   * The background image appears as it should on different screen sizes
-  * Hover colours work as expected on laptops and desktops
+  * Hover colours and animations work as expected on laptops and desktops
   * The burger icon expands and collapses the nav list as expected on mobile screens.